pgiri/asyncoro/README.rst

   <http://en.wikipedia.org/wiki/Location_transparency>`_ with naming
   and locating (local and remote) resources,

-* Monitoring and restarting of (local or remote) coroutines, for fault detection and fault-tolerance,

 * Distributing computation components (code and data) for execution of distributed communicating processes, for wide range of use cases, covering `SIMD, MISD, MIMD <https://en.wikipedia.org/wiki/Flynn%27s_taxonomy>`_ system